zhengshuai1001/JiKouCompany/README.md

 There is no small act of kindness.
 Every compassionate act makes large the world.

 Don’t go through life, grow through life.

+Don't let small minds convince you that your dreams are too big.